-Regular Record Date: The 15th day (whether or not a Business Day) of the calendar month next preceding an interest payment date.
+Regular Record Date: the 15th day (whether or not a Business Day) of the calendar month next preceding an interest payment date.

-Reserve Account: The Reserve Account established under the Indenture, into which at Bond Closing will be placed Bond proceeds in the amount of the Reserve Requirement.
+Reserve Account: the Reserve Account established under the Indenture, into which at Bond Closing will be placed Bond proceeds in the amount of the Reserve Requirement.
 Moneys in the Reserve Account shall be used to pay principal of and interest on the Bonds if moneys in the Bond and Interest Sinking Fund Account or Redemption Account are not sufficient thereof and may be used in the discretion of the Trustee to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the College or the Authority fails to provide for payment of any rebate.

-Reserve Requirement: The least of (i) the maximum amount of principal of and interest on the Bonds that accrues and is payable in any remaining Bond Year or (ii) 10% of the proceeds received from the issuance and sale of the Bonds, subject to Arbitrage Regulation limitations or (iii) 125% of the average annual debt service of the Bonds.
+Reserve Requirement: the least of (i) one-half (1/2) of the maximum amount of principal of and interest on the then Outstanding Bonds that accrues and is payable in any remaining Bond Year at the time of calculation or (ii) 10% of the original principal amount of the Bonds or (iii) 125% of the average annual debt service of the then Outstanding Bonds in the Bond Years remaining at the time of calculation.